-The Frigidaire vertical air conditioner comes with two distinct advantages; a very good dehumidifier add-on and the highest airflow of 323 CFM.
+The Frigidaire vertical air conditioner comes with two distinct advantages; an excellent dehumidifier add-on and the highest airflow of 323 CFM.

 Nonetheless, it’s not all shiny: You have that trio of high price, only average EER of 10.4 and weight.
 This is a heavyweight 72 lbs vertical air conditioner with 10,000 BTU capacity.

-The vertical units, however, are known to be heavier, more expensive and without the really high EER rating other standard window units are known for.
+However, the vertical units are known to be heavier, more expensive, and without the really high EER rating, other standard window units are known for.

 #6 Frigidaire GRC1044T1 (The Quietest And Most Elegant)

 Now, the Frigidaire GRC1044T1 is a head-turner.
-Just one look at it and you’ll notice that having this AC mounted on your window is not an intern design hindrance.
-In fact, it’s an elegant and sleek appliance that can enrich the overall room atmosphere (and also cool air very efficiently).
+Just one look at it, and you’ll notice that having this AC mounted on your window is not an intern design hindrance.
+It’s an elegant and sleek appliance that can enrich the overall room atmosphere (and cool air very efficiently).

-This unit can be installed on windows with a minimum width of 24” and maximum with of 40”.
+This unit can be installed on windows with a minimum width of 24” and a maximum width of 40”.
 What really matters, however, is how fancy a window air conditioner can look: